withmonumental/docs/src/guides/spaceManager.md

 If the space manager accepts the artwork, automatically a publishing contract will be generated with a specific valid period under the section **Guest Contract**.
 This contract allows the artist to sale his artwork during a valid period on this space.

-### Ban an artwork on your space:
+### Ban an artwork on your space

 As a space manager, you have the right to decide to ban an artwork if there are well-founded reasons to believe this artwork should not be published anymore on your space.

 ::: info Note
-A ban can only be applied on space contracts that your own and managed.
+A ban can only be applied on space contracts that your own and managed.<br>
 A ban can only be applied on artwork that are not on sale.
 :::